MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 Use the following steps as recommendations to help you prepare for, implement, and manage Azure Information Protection for your organization.

-However, if you are looking for scenario-based instructions, see [How to guides for common scenarios that use Azure Information Protection](how-to-guides.md).

 > [!NOTE]
+> Looking for scenario-based instruction?
+See [How to guides for common scenarios that use Azure Information Protection](how-to-guides.md)
+>
-> If you are looking for a product release roadmap, see our [Information about new releases and updates](information-support.md#information-about-new-releases-and-updates) section.
+> Looking for the product release roadmap?
+See our [Information about new releases and updates](information-support.md#information-about-new-releases-and-updates) section.

 ### Identify your deployment roadmap